Please confirm topic selection

 • Osteoclast activation and osteolysis

-• increase of TNF-alpha increases RANK
+• increase in TNF-alpha levels increases RANK presence

-• RANKL mediated bone resorption
+• RANKL-mediated bone resorption

-• an increase in production of RANK and RANKL gene transcripts leads to osteolysis
+• an increase in production of RANK and RANKL gene transcripts leads to osteolysis via osteoclast activation

 • Step 3: Prosthesis Micromotion